supercollider/supercollider/README_BEAGLEBONE_BLACK.md

 ### Step 1: Hardware setup

-1. Connect an ethernet cable from the network router to the RPi
+1. Connect an ethernet cable from the network router to the BBB
 2. Insert the SD card and USB soundcard.
 3. Connect USB power from a 5V@1A power supply